Waiting for passengers, American puts Boeing Max in the air

 All Max jets worldwide were grounded in March 2019 after the second of two crashes that together killed 346 people.
 Last month, the Federal Aviation Administration approved changes — mainly in flight-control software — that will allow airlines to resume flying the plane.

-American planned to explain Wednesday the steps it has taken to bring the planes out of storage and make the FAA-required changes.
+American flew journalists from Dallas to the airline's maintenance center in Tulsa, Oklahoma, where crews explained how they are bringing the planes out of storage and making FAA-required changes.

 American is likely to be the first carrier to put passengers on Max jets, beginning Dec.
 29 with once-a-day round trips between New York and Miami.
-In the meantime, the airline has been flying the plane with employees on board and, now, reporters and photographers.
+In the meantime, the airline plans flights with employees on board.

 Some relatives of people who died in the crashes — and who still believe the plane is unsafe — expressed outrage at both Boeing and American over what they termed a publicity stunt.